-When you are able to look back and see exactly how you overcame a challenge in your life or business, your hope can be renewed in the present as a reminder that you are capable of overcoming whatever new challenge has presented itself.
+When you look back and see exactly how you overcame a challenge in your life or business, your hope can be renewed.
+The present is a reminder that you are capable of overcoming whatever new challenge has presented itself.

 Did you know that there are many famous people who kept a journal or a diary?
 Just to name a few: Ronald Reagan, Mark Twain, John D. Rockefeller, Anne Frank, Kurt Cobain, Mother Theresa, etc.

-I imagine that each of these people have various reasons for why they chose to write, but I think it is easy to assume that at the very least they utilized it as a tool for personal growth and development.
+I imagine that each of these people has various reasons for why they chose to write.
+However, I think it is easy to assume that at the very least they utilized it as a tool for personal growth and development.

 I for one want to be someone who learns from those that went before me!